h0mbre/h0mbre.github.io/_posts/2019-06-03-LTER_SEH_Overwrite_2.md

 To figure out the distance between those two points we do: (`0174FFFF` - `0174FFCC` = `33` or 51 in decimal).
 So we have **some** room to play with.
 Previously I tried to make use of this space to jump all the way back to the top of our `A` buffer and put shellcode there but I couldn't make it work because I didn't quite have a good handle on the `SUB` or `ADD` encoding you have to do with the shellcode to make it alphanumeric.

 Let's see what we can do now that we understand it a little bit better.

-**WARNING: In this post I set `ESP` to `0174FFFF` which is not divisible by four and will often ruin your stack alignment and cause the exploit to fail.
-This is not good practice.
-Don't actually do this.**

 ### Adjusting ESP